Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Case study: the Framingham Heart Study

-In this section we consider heterogeneity in the effect of non-alcoholic fatty liver disease on cardiac structure and function studied by \citet{Chiu2020} in the Framingham Heart Study (FHS) population.
-We will work with the sample that consists of a subset of the FHS third generation and offspring cohorts $(n=2352)$.
-To illustrate our proposed method we focus on the effect of Hepatic Steatosis (fatty liver disease) on the left ventricular filling pressure (LVFP), a clinical precursor to heart failure.
-Hepatic Steatosis was defined as having a liver phantom ratio (measured fat attenuation in three areas of the liver divided by a phantom calibration control) exceeding $0.33$ and was estimated to increase the expected LVFP by $0.46$, with a $95 \%$ confidence interval equal to ($0.26, 0.65$), after adjustment for confounding \citep{Chiu2020}.
+In this section, we consider heterogeneity in the effect of non-alcoholic fatty liver disease on cardiac structure and function, as studied by \citet{Chiu2020} in the Framingham Heart Study (FHS) population.
+We will work with a subset of the FHS third generation and offspring cohorts $(n=2352)$.
+To illustrate our proposed method, we focus on the effect of Hepatic Steatosis (fatty liver disease) on the left ventricular filling pressure (LVFP), a clinical precursor to heart failure.
+Hepatic Steatosis was defined as having a liver phantom ratio (measured fat attenuation in three areas of the liver divided by a phantom calibration control) exceeding $0.33$.
+It was estimated to increase the expected LVFP by $0.46$, with a $95 \%$ confidence interval equal to ($0.26, 0.65$), after adjustment for confounding \citep{Chiu2020}.

-The sample standard deviation of the LVFP equals $2.27$ for individuals exposed to Hepatic Steatosis and only $1.74$ for those that were not.
-This difference might be the result of causal-effect heterogeneity.
-As the Bayesian analysis discussed in Section \ref{sec:bayes} is computationally intensive we started by fitting a traditional Gaussian LMM to investigate which candidate confounders affected the estimated mean or variance of the effect of Hepatic Steatosis on LVFP.
-Confounders accounted for in the original study were: age, sex, smoking, alcohol use, diabetes, systolic blood pressure (SBP), use of antihypertensive medication (HRX), use of lipid-lowering medication, total cholesterol, high-density-lipoprotein cholesterol, triglycerides and fasting glucose.
-The relevant confounders were found to consist of age, sex, diabetes, SBP and HRX (details can be found in Appendix \ref{A0}).
+The sample standard deviation of the LVFP equals $2.27$ for individuals exposed to Hepatic Steatosis and only $1.74$ for those who were not.
+This difference might be the result of causal effect heterogeneity.
+As the Bayesian analysis discussed in Section \ref{CH3sec:bayes} is computationally intensive, we started by fitting a traditional Gaussian LMM to investigate which candidate confounders affected the estimated mean or variance of the effect of Hepatic Steatosis on LVFP.
+Confounders accounted for in the original study were age, sex, smoking, alcohol use, diabetes, systolic blood pressure (SBP), use of antihypertensive medication (HRX), use of lipid-lowering medication, total cholesterol, high-density lipoprotein cholesterol, triglycerides, and fasting glucose.
+The relevant confounders were age, sex, diabetes, SBP, and HRX (details can be found in Section \ref{CH3CH3:A0} of the Appendix).